ekeesec33/CircuitPython/README.md

 # CircuitPython
 My CircutPython assignments

-The files in this repo are the code for the first assignments in our class up to the hello vs code, which I have not yet started.
+The files in this reop are the code for our class assignments (ledfade-fancyled)